The Central Commission has a longstanding tradition of cooperation with the European Union.

 Upon implementation of the Community programme for structural improvements, the CCNR adopted identical provisions in order to ensure complete integration of Rhine navigation in this action (Additional Protocols Nos.
 4 and 5).

-For more than six years the Central Commission and the European Commission have been developing in close cooperation with the industry a market observation programme.
+For more than ten years the Central Commission and the European Commission have been developing in close cooperation with the industry a market observation programme.

 With respect to the technical requirements for vessels used in inland navigation, the CCNR and the EU have adopted identical regulations and have agreed to mutually recognise their vessel certificates.
 For the purpose of ensuring identical requirements as well as a common safety policy in the long term, a Joint Working Group (JWG) has been established with the mandate of preparing proposals for amending the technical requirements.
 The Secretariat of this working group is funded on the basis of a co-financing agreement between the CCNR and the European Commission.